Can I take out multiple bad credit loans?

 A consolidation loan may be attractive if you are struggling with loan payments.
 It can help make loan payments more manageable by combining your debt balances under a new loan with a single, potentially lower, payment.

-So, rather than taking out additional, new debt, you’re paying off your existing debt with a new loan.
-Be sure to consider the following before applying for another loan:
+Rather than taking out additional, new debt, you’re paying off your existing debt with a new loan.
+Consider the following before applying for another loan:

 - The amount of debt you’re already juggling and if it can all be consolidated.